 Cloud Defensive just released the LCS Mk2 to accommodate the popular Streamlight Protac Rail Mount Weapon Light switches.
 Note: they will NOT work with the Remote Switches for the TLR series lights.

 Last year, Merrill did a thorough review of the Rail Mount 2.

-Owners of the Rail Mount lights have been saying ever since the Mk1’s release for the Surefire ST07 remote switch, “What about an LCS for Streamlight?”
+Ever since the Mk1’s release for the Surefire ST07 remote switch, owners of the Rail Mount lights have been asking, “What about an LCS for Streamlight?”
 Sean McCauley listened and went to work.
 After some prototypes and quality control testing, they are now in production and ready to go.

 In order to fit the larger-than-life switch, the LCS Mk2 itself is much bigger in size than the Mk1.
 Since it is much longer in length, there’s a new feature added: the Early Exit cut into the integrated cable channel.
 It is a little notch in the middle of the cable channel to allow the user more options to mount the light or switch.
 This was specifically for those who run SBRs.
 It’s always nice to have options.

 The LCS Mk2 is similar to the Mk1 in that it is a three-piece design that creates a secure clamp onto the Picatinny rail.
 In order to keep the Mk2 as small as possible, the cable channels are on the bottom of the side clamps instead on top like on the Mk1.

 Installation is similar to the Mk1.
 However, you have the Early Exit feature you can use if you need or want to.
 For this review with my rifle setup, I didn’t use it.
 There are many ways you can install it, and this is how I do it: Once I find the sweet spots for the light placement and switch, I mount the light.
 I then hold the Mk2 with the switch on the Picatinny rail where I want it.
 I tuck the cable in and press it against the switch, then push the screws through.
 While holding all that together I grab the last piece, start the screws with my fingers, then tighten up with an Allen wrench.
 It sounds harder than it is.